-The RSA Group is committed and passionate about socio-economic transformation in South Africa as defined by the Broad Based Black Economic Empowerment Act of 2003.
-The RSA Group has a full time Manager of Transformation in its employ who is driving this process.
+The RSA Group is committed and passionate about socio-economic transf ormation in South Africa as defined by the Broad-Based Black Economic Empowerment Act of 2003.
+The RSA Group has a full-time Manager of Transformation driving this process.

 In 2017, African Rainbow Capital (ARC) invested in the RSA Group and now own 40%.
 ARC, a JSE listed company, is a black owned and controlled investment company.
-ARC focuses on the South African and African financial services industry and businesses that deliver returns on equity.
-African Rainbow Capital is managed by Patrice Motsepe (Chairperson), Johan van Zyl and Johan van der Merwe as CO CEOs.
+ARC focuses on the South African and African financial services industry and businesses that deliver return on equity.
+African Rainbow Capital is managed by: Patrice Motsepe (Chairperson), Johan van Zyl and Johan van der Merwe as Co-CEOs.

 Corporate Social Investment

 The RSA Group is actively involved in improving the lives of developing or disadvantaged South Africans by addressing their food security needs.
-Our aim is social upliftment by using our resources ie fresh produce which is donated to a number of communities on a weekly basis.
+Our aim is social upliftment by using our resources (fresh produce) which is donated to a number of communities on a weekly basis.
 The RSA Group strives to ensure sustainability of these initiatives.
 All charities receiving contributions are reviewed annually.

 Mike Loutfie Foundation

-The Mike Loutfie Foundation was launched in mid 2018, amongst other things, to oversee RSA’s Corporate Social Investment Programme.
-The Foundation is a non-profit company which has been established with public benefit objectives such as a provision of poverty relief by:
+The Mike Loutfie Foundation was launched in mid-2018, amongst other things, to oversee RSA’s Corporate Social Investment Programme.
+The Foundation is a non-profit company which has been established with public benefit objectives such as a provision of poverty relief by:5